 The other day I was playing Fruit Ninja, and at the end of the game I saw a fruit fact which was very interesting.
-So I thought why not dig into some research on different fruits and share interesting facts about them.
+So I thought why not dig into some research on different fruits.
+Sharing interesting and amazing fruit facts.
 Please note that all the picture credits are from www.shutterstock.com ……

 - It is possible for more than one plant to grow from a single seed of orange.